itskenny0/mechen-h1-pro-root/README.txt

 * After the player has booted, open the Magisk app and install again.
 It should now offer you to patch the kernel on-device.
 Do this and reboot again.
 * You are rooted.

+# Getting rid of HiByMusic
+This app seems to reinstall itself everytime you reboot it.
+I have not yet looked where this happens, but it can be prevented by instead of uninstalling the app, freezing it with Package Manager (https://f-droid.org/packages/com.smartpack.packagemanager/).

 # To be done
 * GSI treble image testing